tmtsoftware/csw-prototype/log/README.md

 * elasticsearch --cluster.name=logstash
 * redis-server
-* logstash agent --verbose -f logstashCentral.conf
+* logstash agent -f logstashCentral.conf
 * logstash web

 On the client machines, run:

-* logstash agent --verbose -f logstashShipper.conf
+* logstash agent -f logstashShipper.conf

 Then go to http://localhost:9292/ to view the Kibana web UI (replace localhost with the name of the central log host).